xianzhangzx/FINER-MLLM/readme.md

 |–– IER_retrieval_corpus_store.json
 ```

-**Note**: Since  [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC/tree/master) does not provide the pre-trained weights on Image-Editing Requests, we retrieve the corpus after reproducing it according to the paper's method.
-The retrieval results we reproduced on Image-Editing Requests are slightly worse than the retrieval metrics provided by the original paper.
+**Note**: Since  [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC/tree/master) does not provide the pre-trained weights on Image-Editing-Request, we retrieve the corpus after reproducing it according to the paper's method.
+The retrieval results we reproduced on Image-Editing-Request are slightly worse than the retrieval metrics provided by the original paper.
 We also provide the detailed process of retrieval corpus on [FINER-MLLM ModelScope](https://www.modelscope.cn/models/izhangxian/FINER-MLLM).